Controlled Recognized Environmental Condition (CREC)

 A final important note in regard to the CREC is the requirement for agency interaction.
 Typically, a past release isn’t an CREC without a prior regulatory investigation or case.
 Without a review of regulatory decisions, the environmental concern is typically an REC or HREC for the property in question.

 Overall, the CREC is a positive tool in terms of property assessment.
-Identifying the CREC results in a more appropriate risk analysis for the purpose of lending.
+Identifying the CREC results in more appropriate risk analysis for the purpose of lending.
 Furthermore, it serves to call out ongoing obligations to buyers.
-And in some cases, a CREC may be reported without the additional requirement for a Phase II Environmental Site Assessment, that a typical REC may entail.
+And in some cases, a Controlled Recognized Environmental Condition (CREC) may be reported without the additional requirement for a Phase II Environmental Site Assessment, that a typical REC may entail.